 “There are always those who will take advantage of day-dreamers.
 The girl who leaves home to pick up the gold on city pavements can still end up in the gutter.
 Even if she is moderately successful she may well spend her days in company that cares little for her welfare, and her private behaviour is probably no one’s concern but her own unless it interferes with work.”
 [OK, it’s now safe to come out from behind your sofa]

 Hjordis’ girlish day-dreams did not revolve around modelling, and her marriage fantasies didn’t extend beyond getting hitched to a doctor.
 Even being ‘discovered’ at the age of 17 to front a brief face-cream promotion doesn’t seem to have sparked any desire for life as a model.
 Instead, her breakthrough at the Nordiska Kompaniet’s Leja store in Stockholm came from answering a job advert – after other career avenues hadn’t worked out.
-Once accepted, she found that she was ideally suited to being a fashion and photo model.
+Once accepted, she found that she was a natural.

 The Plank becomes Queen of the models